GeekZoneHQ/api/README.md

 <!--- REQUIRED -->
 <!--- Explain what the thing does.
 Use screenshots or videos. -->
+The OpenAPI specification can be used in tools such as [Postman](https://www.postman.com/) or [Swagger](https://swagger.io/) to document and mock the API during development.
+It can also be used by other tools to automatically generate code, or to generate test suites for implementations of the API.

 <!-- Extra sections -->
 <!--- OPTIONAL -->